safe-global/safe-apps-sdk/guides/drain-safe-app/02-display-safe-assets.md

 ![Screenshot display the assets](/guides/drain-safe-app/images/assets-table.png)

 Congrats!
-You're halfway through - the only thing left is generating the transaction data for transfers, which we'll cover in the next section.
+You're halfway through - the only thing left is generating the transaction data for transfers, which you'll learn in the next section - [Transfer assets](/guides/drain-safe-app/03-transfer-assets.md).